 Pay particular attention to this part about skills, rivalries, and compensation.
 The setup is that Netflix needs to make a big hire, but Google wants the same person:

 But I woke up one morning and thought, Oh, of course!
 No wonder Google wants him.
 They’re right!
-He had been working on some incredibly valuable personalization technology, and very few people in the world had his expertise.
+He had been working on some incredibly valuable personalization in recruiting technology, and very few people in the world had his expertise.
 I realized that his work with us had given him a whole new market value.
 I fired off another email: “I was wrong, and by the way, I went through the P&L, and we can double the salaries of everybody on this team.”
 That experience changed how we thought about compensation.
 We realized that for some jobs we were creating expertise and scarcity, and rigidly adhering to internal salary ranges could harm our best contributors, who could make more elsewhere.
 We decided we didn’t want a system in which people had to leave to be paid what they were worth.
 We also encouraged our employees to interview elsewhere regularly.
 That was the most reliable and efficient way to learn how competitive our pay was.

 The lessons of that paragraph: